ryancole/ryancole.github.com/_posts/2014-01-25-entity-framework-repository-pattern.md

 }
 {% endhighlight %}

 Basically, with this interface we are saying that we'd like to give the repository access to Entity Framework, but in an effort to keep things as loosly coupled as possible, we're going to be selective about what we give it.
+The `SaveChanges` method is provided by `DbContext`.
+The repository class takes this `IDataContext` as a constructor parameter.
+As a user of the repository, once we've finished inserting, updating or deleting our records, we would call `SaveChanges` of this context class to actually commit them to the underlying data store.
+Generally, you'd create a single `IDataContext` class, and use it amongst all needed repositories so that your changes exist within a single transaction so to speak.

 {% highlight csharp %}
 class DataContext : DbContext, IDataContext